 KRS 95.868, which defines the amount of the City's contribution to the fund, provides that the City shall make contributions to the Fund "on an actuarially funded basis...."
-The statute provides for a minimum contribution equal to the normal cost, plus interest on the unfunded prior service liability, but does not require payments towards principal on the prior service liability.
+The statute provides for a minimum contribution equal to the normal cost, plus interest on the unfunded Past Service Liability, but does not require payments towards principal on the Past Service Liability.
 The result of contributing the statutory minimum would be that the fund would eventually run out of money before all benefits were paid.
-In order to prevent this problem, it has been the policy of the City for the last five years to make a contribution equal to the normal cost, plus an amortization payment on the unfunded prior service liability.
+In order to prevent this problem, it has been the policy of the City in the past to make a contribution equal to the normal cost, plus an amortization payment on the unfunded Past Service Liability.
 The amortization period is to June 30, 2032.
 The amortization period has been selected to ensure the continuous solvency of the fund.

-On this basis, the minimum actuarially sound contribution for this year is \$567,492, provided a 1.00% cost of living increase is adopted, and \$552,580 if no cost of living increase is adopted.
+On this basis, the minimum actuarially sound contribution for this year is \$46,948 assuming no cost of living increase is adopted.

-In recent years, the City has elected to pay the entire cost of an increase in the year in which it is granted, rather than amortizing the cost.
-On this basis, the recommended contribution would be \$719,348.
+In past years, the City has elected to pay the entire cost of a cost of living increase in the year in which it is granted, rather than amortizing the cost.
+On this basis, the recommended contribution would be \$207,383 assuming a 1.00% cost of living increase is adopted (3% for certain widows).